Eye health resources

 How long do contact lenses last?

-The problem isn’t so much the contact lenses—which are typically made from a hydrogel polymer or a silicone hydrogel—but instead the saline solution they’re packaged in, as well as the seal of the package.
 You can find the manufacturer’s expiration date for the contact lenses on the original packaging (usually a box) as well the individual contact lens packaging.
-It’s usually one to four years from the day they’re made.
-Beyond that date, the quality of the saline can degrade over time, and/or become contaminated if the seal of the package is compromised, allowing bacteria and other organisms inside.
+Beyond the expiration date, the quality of the solution in the packaging can degrade over time, and/or become contaminated if the seal of the package is compromised, allowing bacteria and other organisms inside.
+Even if the package still looks intact and there is no leaking, it could still be contaminated, so if it’s expired, throw it out.

-About 45 million people in the U.S. wear contacts, and they’re quite safe—when cared for properly.
+About 45 million people in the U.S. wear contacts, and following the recommended wear, care and replacement schedule significantly reduces the chance of infection or other issues.
 It’s often when people don’t follow the care instructions their eye doctor provides that the risk of serious eye infections rises.
 People who choose to wear expired contacts run the risk of experiencing a variety of issues, including:

 • Inflammation of the cornea